kumailr7/Opscatalyst/content/Kubernetes/Fundamentals/Static vs Dynamic Provisioning in Kubernetes.md

 ![[SDP-24-1.png]]

-Another example of Persistent Volume pointing to the cluster via PVC
+Another example of Persistent Volume pointing to the application inside the cluster via PVC

 ![[SDP-24-2.png]]